vistaalive01/selenium-test/README.md

 # 2019-ITCS473-SodaAndTheBoys
 ### Automated Web Testing using Selenium

-The website which we tested is `<link>` : <https://thaiortho.org/> thats about The Thai Association of Orthodontists.
+The website which we tested is https://thaiortho.org/ thats about The Thai Association of Orthodontists.

 There are 12 test cases that tested this website as list below: